One question I sometimes get asked as a meditation teacher is, “Why does meditation make me angry?”

 - Doing the wrong technique

-It’s only natural for your mind to react when you try to do nothing.
-Because you’re mind is so accustomed to noise and information, it can feel jarring to simply stop.
+Because your mind is so accustomed to busyness, it can feel jarring to simply stop.
 Your mind thinks, “Why am I doing nothing?
 I’m missing out on something!
 Give me stuff to think about!”
-And so your mind becomes angry because it is not being stimulated.
+And so, your mind becomes angry because it is not being stimulated.

-So if you’re feeling irritable when meditating, just remind yourself that it’s because you’re not used to doing nothing.
+So, if you’re feeling angry when meditating, just remind yourself that it’s because you’re not used to doing nothing.
 Remind yourself that within a few weeks you will feel fine just sitting and breathing.

-Another reason why meditation might make you angry is that it brings up unwanted thoughts and feelings.
+Another reason why meditation might make you cranky is that it brings up unwanted thoughts and feelings.

 Many people ignore their thoughts and feelings.
 They busy themselves with noise, with TV and social media, as a way to distract themselves from acknowledging unwanted thoughts and emotions.

 Ignoring your thoughts and feelings, however, is not healthy.
 In fact, it can lead to a mental breakdown.
-Too many people ignore their feelings until they blow up in their face.
-It’s an unwise strategy
+Too many people ignore their feelings until they blow up in their faces.

 Obviously, realising that you have painful thoughts and emotions is not going to make you happy.
-It could make you depressed, anxious, or yes, angry.
-But your anger is not necessarily a bad thing.
-It’s just a momentary emotion.
+It could make you depressed, anxious, or angry.

 It is better to meditate and feel angry because you realise you’re unhappy about something than it is to ignore your feelings until they blow up in your face.

-Meditation gives you an opportunity to deal with painful thoughts and feelings.
-And that’s a good thing.
+Meditation gives you an opportunity to deal with painful thoughts and feelings in a healthy way.
+And that’s good.